dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/disabling-actions-during-animation-cs.md

 uid: web-forms/overview/ajax-control-toolkit/animation/disabling-actions-during-animation-cs
 title: "Disabling Actions during Animation (C#) | Microsoft Docs"
 author: wenz
 description: "The Animation control in the ASP.NET AJAX Control Toolkit is not just a control but a whole framework to add animations to a control.
-It also supports action..." ms.author: riande ms.date: 06/02/2008 ms.assetid: 918026b4-2f63-421d-8546-df12856960a8
+It also supports action...
+(C#)" ms.author: riande ms.date: 06/02/2008 ms.assetid: 918026b4-2f63-421d-8546-df12856960a8